Yousif-Abuzeid/RTOS-Communicating-Tasks-Project/README.md

-# RTOS Communicating Tasks Project
+# Real-Time Operating System (RTOS) Communication Project

-Project Specifications
-The project is implemented using FreeRTOS on the target emulation board provided via Eclipse CDT Embedded.
-Four tasks communicate via a queue of fixed size as described below:
+## Overview

+This project demonstrates the use of FreeRTOS on an embedded target emulation board within Eclipse CDT.
+It involves the coordination of four tasks through a fixed-size queue.
+The tasks consist of three sender tasks, each with its own characteristics, and a receiver task.
+The primary goal is to showcase task synchronization and communication in a real-time environment.

+## Task Descriptions

+### Sender Tasks

-There are three sender tasks.
-Two has same priority and one has a higher priority.
-Each sender task sleeps for a RANDOM period of time Tsender and when it wakes up it sends a message to the queue containing the string “Time is XYZ” where XYZ is current time in system ticks.
-If the queue is full, the sending operation fails and a counter counting total number of blocked messages is incremented.
-Upon successful sending, a counter counting total number of transmitted messages is incremented.
-These counters should be kept per task.
-The sender task is then blocked for another random period again.
-The random period is drawn from a uniform distribution as specified below.
+1. **Sender 1 and Sender 2**: These two sender tasks have equal priorities.
+Each task periodically sends a message to the shared queue.
+The message contains the string "Time is XYZ," where XYZ represents the current system time in ticks.
+If the queue is full when a sender attempts to send a message, it results in a failed sending operation, and a counter tracking blocked messages is incremented.
+On successful message transmission, a counter for total transmitted messages is incremented.
+Both sender tasks then enter a sleep state for a random period.

+2. **Sender 3**: This sender task has a higher priority compared to Sender 1 and Sender 2.
+It follows the same logic for sending messages, blocking on queue full, and updating message counters.
+After sending a message, Sender 3 also enters a random sleep state.

+### Receiver Task

-The receiver task sleeps for another FIXED period of time Treceiver and then wakes up and checks for any received message in the queue.
-If there is a message in the queue, it reads it, increments total number of Embedded Systems Project 2023 Page 2 of 2 Revision: 1.0 received messages and sleeps again.
-If there is no message it sleeps again immediately.
-Note that receiver reads one message at a time even if there are more than one message in the queue.
+The receiver task periodically wakes up at fixed intervals.
+It checks the shared queue for any incoming messages.
+If a message is present, it reads and processes it, incrementing a counter for received messages.
+If the queue is empty, the receiver task goes back to sleep immediately.
+Importantly, the receiver reads one message at a time, even if multiple messages are available in the queue.

-The sleep/wake control of the three tasks is performed via three timers one for each task.
-The callback function for each timer is specified as follows:
-Sender Timer Callback Function: When called it releases a dedicated semaphore on which the sender task is waiting/blocked on.
-The sender task is then unblocked and can send to the queue.
-Receiver Timer Callback Function: When called it releases a dedicated semaphore on which the receiver task is waiting/blocked on.
-The receiver task is then unblocked and performs a read on the queue as described above.
-When the receiver receives 1000 messages, the receiver timer callback function calls the “Reset” function that performs the following:
+### Task Scheduling

+The sleep and wake behavior of all three sender tasks is managed using individual timers.
+Each sender task has its dedicated timer, which, upon expiration, releases a semaphore.
+This semaphore unblocks the respective sender task, allowing it to send messages to the queue.
+Similarly, the receiver task has its timer that unblocks it when it's time to check the queue for incoming messages.

+## Completion Criteria

+When the receiver task has successfully received 1000 messages, the following actions are taken:

-1- Print the total number of successfully sent messages and the total number of blocked messages 2- Print the statistics per sender task (the high priority and the two lower priority tasks).
+1. Print the total number of successfully sent messages and the total number of blocked messages.
+2. Display statistics for each sender task, including the high-priority sender and the two lower-priority senders.
-3- Reset t h e total number of successfully sent messages, t h e total number of blocked messages and received message
+3. Reset the counters for successfully sent messages, blocked messages, and received messages.
-4- Clears the queue
-5- Configure the values controlling the sender timer period Tsender to the next values in two arrays specifying the lower and upper bound values of the uniformly distributed timer period.
-The first array holds the values {50, 80, 110, 140, 170, 200} and the second holds the values {150, 200, 250, 300, 350, 400} expressing in msec the timer lower and upper bounds for a uniform distribution.
-When the system starts initially it starts with the values 50 and 150.
-If all values in the array are used, destroy the timers and print a message “Game Over”and stop execution.
+4. Clear the shared message queue.
+5. Configure the sender timers' period (Tsender) to new values drawn from predefined arrays representing lower and upper bounds for a uniform distribution.
+6. If all values in the timer period arrays are exhausted, the system terminates with a message "Game Over."

+## Initial Configuration

-6- In all iterations Treceiver is fixed at 100 msec,
+In the initial system startup, Tsender values are set to 50 and 150 msec, and Treceiver remains fixed at 100 msec.

+**Note:** This project provides a practical demonstration of real-time task synchronization and communication, making it a valuable learning resource for embedded systems development with FreeRTOS.